ascend4/ascend4/A4SQP_C_API.md

 does not need to be routed through the public C ABI, but the ASCEND and CUTEst paths no longer maintain separate line-search or step-acceptance algorithms.

+## Algorithm Boundary Rule

+All restoration, filtering, trust-region, merit-function, Hessian model, line-search, step-type, convergence, and globalization decisions belong inside `liba4sqp.so`.

+Adapter libraries must not decide that a solve is in "regular" versus "restoration" mode, must not trigger feasibility-restoration steps, and must not implement alternate filter or trust-region rules.
+This is essential: the same model sent through ASCEND or through SIFDecode/CUTEst must reach the same A4SQP algorithmic path when options and initial guesses are harmonised.

+The allowed adapter responsibilities are deliberately narrower:

+- Convert frontend model state into A4SQP numeric vectors, bounds, residuals, Jacobian values, and Hessian callback data.
+- Evaluate the objective, residuals, derivatives, and Hessians at trial vectors requested by the core.
+- Pass option values into the core without interpreting algorithmic state.
+- Map core status and diagnostics back to frontend names, relations, variables, and progress-reporting mechanisms.

+`liba4sqp.so` must not read environment variables to alter solver behaviour.
+Environment variables are acceptable only as command-line/test-harness plumbing in executable adapters such as the CUTEst runner, where they must be translated immediately into ordinary solver options before calling the C API.

+For ASCEND specifically, `slv_iterate` is not a license to put SQP phase logic in `liba4sqp_ascend.so`.
+If A4SQP is fundamentally a solve-at-once optimizer, the ASCEND `slv_iterate` hook should remain a light wrapper around the core-owned solve/step state machine rather than becoming a second control loop.

 ## Current Implementation Snapshot

 The implementation now has one shared SQP step engine with frontend adapters: